athomasq/athomasq.github.io/essays/checks-and-balances.md

 ### Portfolio Construction

 I've become a lot more deliberate about portfolio construction in recent months.
-Here's the framework I try to adhere to:
+Here's the framework I try to follow:

 <img src="/assets/img/portfolio-parameters.jpg" class="image">